 Indicator and source: Online – website of the respective university/faculty

-This factor takes into consideration information available on the following: curriculum; names and contact of the faculty (email and/or phone number); profile/CV and contact of staff and management; number of total law students; seminars, conferences, research; tuition and other relevant fees; internet safety of the website; etc.
+This factor takes into consideration course information available on the following: curriculum; names and contact of the faculty (email and/or phone number); profile/CV and contact of staff and management; number of students; seminars, conferences, research; tuition and other relevant fees; internet safety of the website; etc.

 This factor will be recorded as “Available”, “Good” and “Excellent” accordingly.

-*This assessment was first written by Toju Micheal Ogbe on the 9th of September, 2020.
+*This compilation was first researched, written and poster designed by Toju Micheal Ogbe on the 9th of September, 2020 – without interference or sponsorship by the featured universities.

-*Immense gratitude to the following contributors on suggesting and refining the parameters/factors as well provision of relevant data: Christopher Ewurum and Susan Chioma Omeh.
+*Immense gratitude to the following contributors on suggesting and refining the parameters/factors as well provision of relevant data (this was the first of the universities’ assessments): Christopher Ewurum and Susan Chioma Omeh.

 *A review and update of the assessment will be done periodically.